moonlighterx/newbie/06-design-basics.md

   - Do buttons on the site have sharp or rounded corners?
   - What does the site look like if you resize the page to something smaller?

-- What is the Typography of the website?
+- What is the Typography?
   - Are fonts really light or are they very strong (bold)?
   - Are there degrees of variation between fonts that are light and fonts that are strong?
   - Are the fonts soft, meaning do they curve, or are they harsh with sharp edges?

-- What other things jump out from the website?
+- What Things Jump Out?
   - Is there a lot of animation?
+  - Is there a twist on anything?
+E.g colors inverted, layout using non-conventional shapes?
   - Does the website collect information?
 What is the process flow?
   - Are there popups on the site?
 Chat boxes?
   - Is the site video heavy?
 Photo heavy?
 Do photos slide in and out?